datastaxdevs/workshop-introduction-to-nosql/README.md

 ![Screen Shot 2021-05-20 at 9 04 47 AM](https://user-images.githubusercontent.com/23346205/118983681-af9db980-b94a-11eb-82b7-e0c852701265.png)

-Now, let’s navigate to your new keyspace `nosql1` inside the playground.
-Change tab to graphql and pick url `/graphql/nosql1`
+Now, let’s navigate to your new keyspace `nosql1` inside the playground. **Change tab to `graphql`** and pick url `/graphql/nosql1`.
+Your URL should end with something like `/api/graphql/nosql1`.
+If you have trouble ensuring this, switch back to the `graphql-schema` tab to grab the URL and applying some surgery on it to use the end point that includes `graphql` aand the keyspace `nosql1` so that it ends with `/api/graphql/nosql1` as explained earlier.

 ![Screen Shot 2021-05-20 at 9 13 26 AM](https://user-images.githubusercontent.com/23346205/118985049-1d96b080-b94c-11eb-87c4-0340e941d37c.png)